KambohLab/KambohLab.github.io/team/index.md

   tooltip: About our team
 ---

-# {% include icon.html icon="fa-solid fa-users" %}Team
+# {% include icon.html icon="fa-solid fa-users" %}Team Members

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Our multidisciplinary team includes talented scientists with expertise in neuroscience, epidemiology, genetics and genomics, biostatistics, and bioinformatics.

+They collaborate to investigate the genetic architecture of complex diseases, particularly Alzheimer’s disease and related dementias.
+Over the past 20+ years, our lab has trained and mentored more than 10 postdoctoral fellows, 30 PhD students, and 50 master’s students, all of whom have made valuable contributions to the field.

 {% include section.html %}

-{% include list.html data="members" component="portrait" filter="role == 'pi'" %}
+{% include list.html data="members" component="portrait" filter="role == 'professor'" %}
-{% include list.html data="members" component="portrait" filter="role != 'pi'" %}
+{% include list.html data="members" component="portrait" filter="role != 'professor'" %}

-{% include section.html background="images/background.jpg" dark=true %}
+{% include section.html background="images/AI_banner2.png" dark=true %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

 {% include section.html %}

+## Postdoctoral Fellows & PhD Students

 {% capture content %}